Is Disney Stock a Good Buy Right Now?

 Is Disney a Good Long-Term Stock?

 Evaluating stocks over the long term can often be easier than picking stocks for the short term.
-Most stocks can be quite volatile over a short period, and even the best stocks can suffer horrendous sell-offs — including Disney, as evidenced by its nearly 50% drop during the peak coronavirus panic.
+Most stocks can be quite volatile over a short period, and even the best stocks can suffer horrendous sell-offs — including Disney, as evidenced by its nearly 50% drop during the peak of the COVID-19 panic.

 But looking long term, it’s easy to make the case for owning Disney.
 Here are some of the company’s strengths:

 - Iconic characters like Mickey Mouse

 - Media properties like Disney+, ESPN, ABC and National Geographic